 What is Lipstick Plant – Key Characteristics

-Lipstick plant (Aeschynanthus radicans), member of Gesneriaceae family is an unusual flowering plant with shiny, waxy foliage and showy flowers that bloom all the year.
+Lipstick plant (Aeschynanthus radicans), a member of the Gesneriaceae family is an unusual flowering plant with shiny, waxy foliage and showy flowers that bloom all the year.

-It is an outstanding indoor plant that can easily grow and beautify your lounge or simply adds color to dinning room.
+It is an outstanding indoor plant that can easily grow and beautify your lounge or simply adds color to the dining room.

-Conspicuous lipstick plant is also called as lipstick vine as is the native to temperate regions where it grows as trailing vines along substantial trees.
+Conspicuous lipstick plant is also called lipstick vine as is the native to temperate regions where it grows as trailing vines along with substantial trees.

-The plant gets its name lipstick plant as flower buds protrude from tubes resembling lipstick tube.
-Bright red blossoms (just like your favorite red lipstick) emerging from dark maroon tubes, manifest multiple lipsticks hanging over vine.
+The plant gets its name lipstick plant as flower buds protrude from tubes resembling lipstick tubes.
+Bright red blossoms (just like your favorite red lipstick) emerging from dark maroon tubes, manifest multiple lipsticks hanging over the vine.

 Lipstick Plant Varieties – Each with Unique Characteristics

-You an easily plant and care any of the following varieties
+You can easily plant and care any of the following varieties

 Cassiopeia Lipstick Plant

-An outstanding plant with bright red flower emerging from dark purple red buds.
+An outstanding plant with bright red flowers emerging from dark purple red buds.